Seventh president of St. Petersburg College, Dr. Tonjua Williams

 On May 31, the sisters’ prayers were answered, along with scores of others who hoped for history.

-One of the Sister Circle founders Nikki Capehart, director of the city’s Urban Affairs division and long-time volunteer leader of the region’s minority business community, suggested the group rally behind Dr. Williams’ bid for the top job at SPC.
+One of the Sister Circle founders, Nikki Gaskin-Capehart, director of the city’s Urban Affairs division and long-time volunteer leader of the region’s minority business community, suggested the group rally behind Dr. Williams’ bid for the top job at SPC.

 “So many community advocates supported Dr. Williams, and we were delighted to quickly bring together some of the women who walked the journey with her,” Capehart proudly noted.

 Dr. Linda Hogans of SPC offered an opening prayer sprinkled with tears of joy.
-Then the new the president sat with sister professionals in velvet chairs arranged in a circle to share some of her personal testimony.
+Then, the new president sat with sister professionals in velvet chairs arranged in a circle to share some of her personal testimony.